heeduk/polygenic-risk-score-asthma/README.md

 # 🧬 Polygenic Risk Score (PRS) Pipeline with 1000 Genomes and Asthma GWAS

-This project demonstrates an end-to-end pipeline to calculate Polygenic Risk Scores (PRS) using the public 1000 Genomes Project genotype data and asthma GWAS summary statistics.
+This project demonstrates calculation of Polygenic Risk Scores (PRS) using the public 1000 Genomes Project genotype data and asthma GWAS summary statistics.
 The pipeline covers data download, preprocessing, quality control, format conversion, scoring with PLINK, and initial summary.

 ---